 Avoid Duplicate Pages for SEO Success

-The issue stems from the many, many ways WordPress allows the reader to access a particular page.
-Let’s say we innocently publish a simple post call “Innocent Simple Post.”
+The issue stems from the ways WordPress allows the reader to access posts, particularly in an archive setting.
+Let’s say we innocently publish a simple post titled “Innocent Simple Post.”
 In doing so, we’ve likely created several different possible URLs:

 How Can We Help You?